An assay can naturally show a bimodal distribution pattern in human plasma and serum.

-One of the assays in the Neuro Exploratory panel, TDGF1 (Teratocarcinoma-derived growth factor 1, Uniprot number: P13385), shows a strong binominal pattern in human plasma and serum.
-Due to this binominal pattern, the intensity normalization applied to all projects with randomized samples is not recommended for this marker.
-Therefore, the results for TDGF1 will always be delivered normalized against the Inter-Plate Controls (IPCs), even if the remaining data in the project is intensity normalized.
+One of the assays in the Target 96 Neuro Exploratory and Explore 384 NEURO panels, TDGF1 (Teratocarcinoma-derived growth factor 1, Uniprot number: P13385), shows a strong bimodal pattern in human plasma and serum.
+Due to this bimodal distribution, the intensity normalization applied to all projects with randomized samples is not recommended for this marker.
+Therefore, the results for TDGF1 will always be delivered normalized against the Inter-Plate Controls (IPCs), or Plate Controls (PCs) for Explore, even if the remaining data in the project is intensity normalized.

 Data normalization of normally distributed assays